matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 The file should be unarchived to allow processing, with something like `bzip2 -dk changesets-latest.osm.bz2`

-`bzip2 -dk changesets-*.osm.bz2` is useful when you have single file with a specific date in filename
+`bzip2 -dk changesets-*.osm.bz2` is useful when you have single file with a specific date in filename.

-Unpacked file requires 50 GB, as of late 2021.

 ### Optional using just latest data